Joint Strategic Needs Assessment

 Living in poor health

-Residents live around 15 years in poor health.
+Residents spend around a fifth of their lives in poor health.

 Screening and immunisations

 Cancer screening, particularly breast, cervical and bowel cancer, is among the lowest in the country, with those with mental health needs least likely to access it.
 The flu vaccination uptake in winter by people at greater risk of developing serious complications if they catch the flu is low.
-Residents from a Black or Mixed background are least likely to have a flu or Covid-19 vaccination.
+Only just over one in two older residents are vaccinated against the flu.

 Find out more about screening and immunisations.